MartinEesmaa/VVCEasy/README.md

 Update of 30.08.2025: New 4K Tears of Steel VVC video encoded with xHE-AAC existing audio.

+Update of 28.05.2026: Some new small only video without audio tests were uploaded.

 # Prebuilt VVC binaries

 There are prebuilt VVC binaries over support ease of use without needing to compile by manually.